 Hearty, healthy crock pot split pea soup with ham, carrots, onions, celery, and dried herbs, partially pureed for an easy dinner soup recipe.

 If you need an easy dinner recipe to throw into the slow cooker, split pea soup with ham is your answer.
-It is a healthy soup filled with protein-rich split peas, hearty vegetables, fresh herbs, and a little diced ham for flavor.
+It is filled with protein-rich split peas, hearty vegetables, fresh herbs, and a little diced ham for flavor.

-When it is cold outside, nothing tastes better than hot and hearty split pea soup, fresh from the slow cooker.
+When it is cold outside, nothing tastes better than hot soup, fresh from the slow cooker.
 Pair it with cheese biscuits, a grilled cheese sandwich, dinner roll, or cornbread and leave the table feeling full and satisfied.

 Split Pea Soup Ingredients